 The State Bank Department was created by Act 113 of 1913.
-The Department is charged with regulating commercial banks with main offices in Arkansas.
-These 85 banks hold assets of $80.7 billion as of September 30, 2016.
+The Department is charged with regulating state-chartered commercial banks with main offices in Arkansas.
+These 73 banks hold assets of over $161 billion as of December 31, 2023.
 The Department also is charged with supervising the bank holding companies of Arkansas state-chartered banks; state-chartered trust companies; regional and county industrial development corporations; industrial loan institutions; and capital development companies.
 The Department operates to ensure the safety and soundness of, and public confidence in, these institutions and organizations.

 The Department and the State Banking Board have responsibility for the issuance of new charters, authorization of branches, and other applications relating to ownership and structure of banks and bank holding companies.